andrej-fischer/cloneHD/README.md

 ## Typical usage options

 Format of input files: the first two columns of all three input file
     types are always chromosome and coordinate of each observation.
-Chromosomes are expected to be integers (X->23,Y->24).
+Both are expected to be integers (change X->23,Y->24).

 *   `--cna [file]` Read depth data file.